rjfarmer/gfort2py/README.md

 ````

-x now contains all variables, parameters and functions from the module (tab completable).
+x now contains all variables, parameters and procedurs from the module (tab completable).

 ### Functions
 ````python
 y = x.func_name(a,b,c)
 ````

-Will call the fortran function with variables a,b,c and will return the result in y,
+Will call the fortran function with variables a,b,c and will return the result in y.
-subroutines will return a dict (possibly empty) with any intent out, inout or undefined intent variables.

-Optional arguments are handled by not passing anything for that item (python side), but
-they must be at the end of the argument list (on the fortran side)

-Array arguments must pass a numpy array, either pre filled (if the array is intent(in)) or made with zeros
-if the array is intent out or allocatable.
+Y will be  named tuple which contains (result, args).
+Where result is a python object for the return value (0 if a subroutine)
+and where args is a dict containing all arguments passed to the procedure.

 ### Variables